-The Arab League has suspended Syria over the government's crackdown on protests.
-The decision was taken at an emergency meeting Saturday.
+The Arab League has voted to suspend Syria over the government's continued crackdown on protests, the BBC reported.

 Syria's membership has not been fully suspended, Al Jazeera said, but Syrian delegates will no longer be allowed to participate in the regional body's meetings.